exercism/bash/concepts/pipelines/introduction.md

 A && B || C
 ```

-The difference is: when does C execute?
+They differ in when C is executed.

-* In the first snippet, the if statement, C will only execute if A fails.
+* In the first snippet (the if statement), C will only execute if A fails.
 * In the second snippet, C executes if A fails _or if A succeeds but B fails_!
 ~~~~